 Review summary: Canon 1D Mark II vs Pentax 645Z

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark II or the Pentax 645Z – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D Mark II: